Axis occupation of Greece: Bulgarian occupation zone

 As a reaction to these policies, there was a spontaneous and poorly organized attempt to expel the Bulgarians with an uprising around Drama in late September 1941 primarily guided by the Communist Party of Greece.
 This uprising was suppressed by the Bulgarian Army, followed by massive reprisals against Greek civilians.
 By late 1942, more than 100,000 Greeks were expelled from the Bulgarian occupation zone.
 Bulgarian colonists were encouraged to settle in East Macedonia and Thrace with credits and incentives from the central Bulgarian government, including confiscated land and houses.

 The Bulgarian government's attempts to win the loyalty of the local Slavic language-speaking populations and recruit collaborators among them had some success, with the Bulgarian armed forces being greeted as liberators in some areas.
 However, the ethnic composition of the region meant that the most of its inhabitants actively resisted the occupying forces.
 East Macedonia and Thrace had an ethnically mixed population until the early 20th century, including Greeks, Turks, Slavic-speaking Christians (some of whom self-identified as Greeks, others as Bulgarians), Jews, and Pomaks (a Muslim Slavic group).
-However, during the interwar years, the ethnic composition of the region's population had dramatically shifted, as Greek refugees from Anatolia settled in Macedonia and Thrace following the population exchange between Greece and Turkey.
+However, during the interwar years, the ethnic composition of the region's population had dramatically shifted, as Greek refugees from Turkey and Bulgaria settled in Macedonia and Thrace following the population exchange between Greece and Turkey.
 This left only a minority of local Slavic language speakers as the target of the Bulgarian government's recruitment and collaboration efforts.

 Because of these occupation policies, there was armed resistance in the Bulgarian zone was that enjoyed widespread support from the civilians in the region; Greek guerrillas engaged the Bulgarian military in many battles, even entering pre-war Bulgarian territory, raided villages and captured booty.
 In 1943, previously united Greek factions began armed conflict between communist and right-wing groups with the aim of securing control of the region following the anticipated Bulgarian withdrawal.

 There were a few instances of collaboration by the Muslim minority in Western Thrace, who mainly resided in the Komotini and Xanthi prefectures.